kaushik-manivannan/Flight-Management-System/README.md

 The user will be prompted to select the user type (Admin or Passenger).
 ### Admin Mode:

-To access admin functionalities, log in with admin credentials.
+To access admin functionalities, log in with admin credentials (username: admin , password: admin).
 Admins can manage flight schedules, including adding, editing, and deleting flights.
 ### Passenger Mode: